-- Neavy Load Capacity U S "80% to100% of Full Load Capacity" U - 🔰 Light Load Capacity 🔱 💆 "20% to 30% Full Load Capacity" 🔱 - Pre-Torque Option "No" , To be set = YES once load learn Process has been completed, section C.2.4 below. - 🖎 Automatic Recalibration 🔱 🔇 "Daily (default) or Weekly" 🔱 - Necalibration Day U S "Recalibration day of the week" U - 🖎 Recalibration Start Time 🕕 \delta "Hour to start Recalibration process" 🕕 - Necalibration End Time U S "Hour to end Recalibration process" U - NOTE: Recalibration Start and End Times should be set to the hour interval when less elevator service demand may be present. - NOTE: Verify Pixel time and date settings are correct for selected on time Load Weighing recalibration execution time.

-- Solute Position Diff (1) Solution "003" (1); reference position from last to new reading to allow new reading to take place (1 → 0.03"). i.e., make sure the car is not moving to allow for new reading to be accurate. - Absolute Weight Diff 1 5 "0200" 1; weight used to filter unexpected readings while creating the average # of weight Samples entries - NOTE: Setting the # of Weight Samples to '0' will completely disable load weighing weight sample filtering, Pixel will continue reading weight values direct from the CAN Based Load Weigh Device without any filtration.
+- Neavy Load Capacity U S "80% to100% of Full Load Capacity" U - 💆 Directional Load Capacity 🔱 💆 "50% Full Load Capacity" 🔱 - Pre-Torque Option "No" , To be set = YES once load learn Process has been completed, section C.2.4 below. - 🕲 Automatic Recalibration 🔱 🕲 "Daily (default) or Weekly" 🔱 - Necalibration Day U S "Recalibration Day of the week" U - Secalibration Start Time "Hour to start Recalibration process" - Necalibration End Time U 🐧 "Hour to end Recalibration process" 🕕 - NOTE: Recalibration Start and End Times should be set to the hour interval when less elevator service demand may be present. - NOTE: Verify Pixel time and date settings are correct for selected on time Load Weighing recalibration execution time. - # of Weigh Samples (015" (015"); number of sample weight readings averaged to create current weight value - Solute Position Diff (1) Solution "003" (1) (1) The reading to allow new reading to take place (1 → 0.03"). i.e., make sure the car is not moving to allow for new reading to be accurate. - NOTE: Setting the # of Weight Samples to '0' will completely disable load weighing weight sample filtering, Pixel will continue reading weight values direct from the CAN Based Load Weigh Device without any filtration.